Noose found at Obama Presidential Center construction site, officials say - KTVZ

 ™ & © 2022 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Allie Malloy, Caroline Kelly and Bill Kirkos contributed to this report.
+CNN’s Adrienne Broaddus, Virginia Langmaid, Allie Malloy, Caroline Kelly and Bill Kirkos contributed to this report.